This Is How The U.S. Market Might Crash

 Failed attempt at an upbeat note

-The only fact that in theory could counterbalance my pessimist view so far is that there is actually an increasing number of voices that warn about the potential of a sharp downturn in markets -- e.g., Jim Rogers or Mark Yusko.
-If these are just the visible exponents of a much larger, silent group that shares this belief, then maybe in the end the market is already reflecting actions reflecting that belief and it is not vulnerable as it actually is not overbought and overvalued?
+The only fact that in theory could counterbalance my pessimist view so far is that there is actually an increasing number of voices that warn about the potential of a sharp downturn in markets - e.g., Jim Rogers or Mark Yusko.
+If these are just the visible exponents of a much larger, silent group that shares this belief, then maybe in the end, the market is already reflecting actions reflecting that belief, and it is not vulnerable as it actually is not overbought and overvalued?
 Maybe without these cautious beliefs and the resulting positioning, the CAPE would be in the 30s?

 I do not buy it.
 The difficulty is that for many investors, even if they do share the belief that the market will come down, it is in practice very difficult to act on that belief, especially if they are employed (same Keynes argument as above) and/or managing other people's money - other people who typically do not look kindly on relative underperformance (even in hedge funds!) or things like holding cash reserves (which they have to pay fees on).
 That is why "as long as the music is playing, you've got to get up and dance," as Citigroup's Chuck Prince famously said in 2007.
-And then you are magically supposed to know exactly when to stop dancing and quit the party before drunk people trash the furniture and start a fight.
+And, then you are magically supposed to know exactly when to stop dancing and quit the party before drunk people trash the furniture and start a fight.

-I could go on but I'll stop here.
+I could go on, but I'll stop here.
 We have not even talked about the links to the real economy yet (the whole reflexivity thing), but that might have to be another article.

 So, do you agree?
 If so, how are you preparing/positioning yourself?